 The city of Iligan (The Industrial Center of the South, City of Majestic Waterfalls), or referred to as Iligan City, is a 1st class highly urbanized city in the lone district of Lanao del Norte province, Northern Mindanao, Philippines.
 It consists of 44 barangays with the following names: Abuno, Acmac, Bagong Silang, Bonbonon, Bunawan, Buru-un, Dalipuga, Del Carmen, Digkilaan, Ditucalan, Dulag, Hinaplanon, Hindang, Kabacsanan, Kalilangan, Kiwalan, Lanipao, Luinab, Mahayahay, Mainit, Mandulog, Maria Cristina, Pala-o, Panoroganan, Poblacion, Puga-an, Rogongon, San Miguel, San Roque, Santa Elena, Santa Filomena, Santiago, Santo Rosario, Saray, Suarez, Tambacan, Tibanga, Tipanoy, Tomas L. Cabili (Tominobo Proper), Tominobo Upper, Tubod, Ubaldo Laya, Upper Hinaplanon, and Barangay Villa Verde.

 The Mindanao State University was established in 1961 and has since expanded to multiple campuses in Mindanao and Sulu.
-Its objectives include traditional university functions, integration of peoples in Southern Philippines, and providing trained manpower for regional economic development.
+Its objectives include traditional university functions, integration of people in Southern Philippines, and providing trained manpower for regional economic development.
 The university aims to be a premier institution contributing to the development of Mindanao, while also seeking international recognition.
 It is committed to peace, sustainable development, excellence in various fields, cultural preservation, and fostering international collaborations.

 Marawi City Guide